AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

     ![unspecified](assets/unspecified.png)

 1. Click the icon next to **[!UICONTROL Unspecified]** to remove unspecified data from your reporting.
+(You can also remove any other dimension item.)

 ## View and configure tile properties